 Walt Larson

-I was born in 1948 and grew up in Oregon.
+I grew up in Oregon.
 I first came to Alaska in 1957 to visit relatives who lived in Anchorage.
 I moved to Anchorage in in 1975.
 At the time I thought it would be a fun place to live for a year or so.
-To my surprise I'm still here.
-I have no desire to leave Alaska other than for a wintertime vacation to Las Vegas or Hawaii.
+To my surprise I spent almost 40 years in Alaska.
+Now that I'm retired I winter in Arizona and summer in Alaska.

-I am a ex Marine, a pilot (I own a Cherokee Six airplane), a would-be gold miner but I currently make a living hosting a radio show each afternoon on KOOL 97.3 in Anchorage (under another name).
+I am a Marine Corp veteran, a pilot (I owned a Cherokee Six airplane for 20 years), a would-be gold miner but I've spent some 45 years hosting a radio show (under another name)until I retired in 2014.

 I have flown my plane all over Alaska but one of my favorite destinations is Ruby.
-I first visited Ruby in 2003 at the invitation of my friend Don Eller who's family owns the local phone company there, Yukon Tel.
-Don introduced me to gold miner Barry Clay who is famed for finding Alaska largest gold nugget ever, 294.1 ounces in 1998.
-Since then every year I have spent a week or two at Barry's mine south of Ruby.
-Barry and I have become partners on some gold claims.
+I first visited Ruby in 2003 at the invitation of my friend, Don Eller, who's family owned the local phone company there, Yukon Tel.
+He introduced me to gold miner Barry Clay who is famed for finding Alaska largest gold nugget ever, 294.1 ounces in 1998.
+Since then every summer I have spent a week or two in the Ruby area looking for gold.

 I enjoy reading about Alaska's gold mining history and after developing a fondness for the community of Ruby I focused on it's past.
 I started including some of Ruby's history on the web site I put together about Barry's gold mine: http://www.swiftcreekmine.com/ and eventually the Ruby history and genealogy pages expanded to a project of their own.
 I have also started developing an Alaska Gold Rush History web site.